Fil88/Fil88.github.io/_posts/2021-07-01-Entering-the-Covenant-C2C.md

 End Sub
 ```

-Save the VBA code and now, in order for this to work, we must save our document in a Macro-Enabled format such as .doc or  .docm; Unfortunately, the newer .docx will not store macros.
+Save the `VBA` code and now, in order for this to work, we must save our document in a Macro-Enabled format such as `.doc` or  `.docm`; Unfortunately, the newer `.docx` will not store macros.

 Now that the document is saved, we can try opening it again.
 However, we are presented with a security warning banner.